 Eventually, I had to configure APK for multiple ABIs generating separate APK for each ABI using splits block.
-While working in HERE, you might get a bit of a hard time searching for HERE related questions and answers in stackoverflow, all you can do is put your questions in issues section of HERE github.
+While working in HERE, you might get a bit of a hard time searching for HERE related questions and answers in StackOverflow, all you can do is put your questions in the issues section of HERE github.

-So what’s the ultimate location based platform available out there?
+So what’s the ultimate location-based platform available out there?

 For me, working with HERE has been nothing but fun.
 Although I just used a couple of features of vastly spread HERE platform, I gained so much knowledge about location GPS tracking and other cool features that HERE has to offer.
-I strongly suggest you guys to explore and try different other features of HERE like navigation, routing, maps etc. Not just HERE, there are so many location-based frameworks and libraries for GPS tracking available out there.
+I strongly suggest you guys explore and try different other features of HERE like navigation, routing, maps, etc. Not just HERE, there are so many location-based frameworks and libraries for GPS tracking available out there.
 Map box, radar, etc are some of them.
 Explore, learn new things, and enjoy technology!